White Whole Wheat Bread with Olive Oil

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Of course this recipe isn’t low in carbs and bread is reserved for phase 2 or 3 of the original South Beach Diet, but every ingredient in this bread is South-Beach suitable.
+Of course this recipe for White Whole Wheat Bread with Olive Oil isn’t that low in carbs, but it’s a delicious treat at 14 net carbs per slice.
+Whole wheat bread is reserved for phase 2 or 3 of the original South Beach Diet, but every ingredient in this bread is SBD suitable.

 Find More Recipes Like This One: